dwestgard/threat_hunting_tables/README.md

-# threat_hunting_tables

 Process related threat hunting notes in flat file format and mapped to MITRE's ATT&CK IDs ATT&CK (@MITREattack) | Twitter

-Check column headers for key values.The index number is arbitrary.
+Check column headers for key values.
+The index number is arbitrary.

 This page is combination of notes I've taken from several sources-